By Swati Sahai

 Project Deployment Time – An important success metric is whether the customer journey analytics project, as defined, is completed on time.
 Estimate project duration by speaking with the vendors you have shortlisted and any industry consultants/analysts who may be advising you.
 For an effective implementation, give yourself wiggle room and plan for unforeseen delays.
 Once completed, compare how much time you took versus originally planned.
 Figure out which stages took more time than you planned and determine causes for the delay.

 Training effectiveness – A journey analytics platform, no matter how easy and intuitive to use, will still require training for users not used to thinking in journeys.
 You will need to establish metrics for measuring the success of employee training.
 For instance, one success metric might be the number of users that discover a new journey or build a journey dashboard in a customer journey analytics platform on their own within a certain number of days after training.

 Success Metrics for the Business

 One of the most powerful benefits of using customer journey analytics is that it connects individual customer behavior to important quantitative metrics and KPIs that you and your business are measured by.
 The key lies in selecting the right metrics and KPIs to monitor and improve, based on the insights generated by your journey analytics platform.
-Pick a mix of financial, customer and operational metrics.
-Good examples of each would be:
+Pick a mix of financial, customer and operational metrics, such as: